Newspapers and Media Guide Singapore

-Singapore’s newsstands offer global newspapers including the International Herald Tribune, the New York Times, and the Wall Street Journal daily.
+Singapore’s newsstands offer global newspapers and media including the International Herald Tribune, the New York Times, and the Wall Street Journal daily.
 Furthermore, Singapore offers several local English papers that enjoy wide circulation.
 Singapore’s premier English newspaper is The Straits Times, which is also the most reputable for its city, regional, and world news coverage.

 Please find below the main newspapers in English:

 - My Paper (English & Chinese): Free daily tabloid

 - The Business Times: Financial daily broadsheet